Indian Americans: Immigration

 Indians are among the largest ethnic groups legally immigrating to the United States.
 The immigration of Indians has taken place in several waves since the first Indian moved to the United States in the 1700s.
 A major wave of immigration to California from the region of Punjab took place in the first decade of the 20th century.
 Another significant wave followed in the 1950s which mainly included students and professionals.
 The elimination of immigration quotas in 1965 spurred successively larger waves of immigrants in the late 1970s and early 1980s.
 With the technology boom of the 1990s, the largest influx of Indians arrived between 1995 and 2000.
 This latter group has also caused surge in the application for various immigration benefits including applications for green card.
 This has resulted in long waiting periods for people born in India from receiving these benefits.

 As of 2012, over 330,000 Indians were on the visa wait list, third only to Mexico and The Philippines.

-In December, 2015, over 30 Indian students seeking admission in two U.S. universities—Silicon Valley University and the Northwestern Polytechnic University—were denied entry by Customs and Border Protection and were deported to India.
+In December 2015, over 30 Indian students seeking admission in two U.S. universities—Silicon Valley University and the Northwestern Polytechnic University—were denied entry by Customs and Border Protection and were deported to India.
 Conflicting reports suggested that the students were deported because of the controversies surrounding the above-mentioned two universities.
 However, another report suggested that the students were deported as they had provided conflicting information at the time of their arrival in the U.S. to what was mentioned in their visa application.
 "According to the U.S. Government, the deported persons had presented information to the border patrol agent which was inconsistent with their visa status," read an advisory published by Ministry of External Affairs (India) which was published in the Hindustan Times.

-Following the incident, the Indian government asked the U.S. government to honour the visas given by its embassies and consulates.
+Following the incident, the Indian government asked the U.S. government to honor the visas given by its embassies and consulates.
 In response, the United States embassy advised the students considering studying in the U.S. to seek assistance from Education USA.